DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-4, 6-12 and 14-16 are rejected under 35 U.S.C.
-103 as being unpatentable over Meftah et al (US 20170000347 A1; hereafter Meftah), in view of Wu et al (US 20220180521 A1; hereafter Wu).
+Claims 1-4 and 9-12 are rejected under 35 U.S.C.
+103 as being unpatentable over Meftah et al (US 20170000347 A1; hereafter Meftah), in view of Wu et al (US 20220180521 A1; hereafter Wu) and Linders et al (US 20200113510 A1; hereafter Linders).

-With regard to Claim 1, Meftah discloses a body temperature change monitoring system (Meftah, Para 0022; “FIG. 1A illustrates (a top-view of) measuring system 10 for non-invasive determination of one or more vital sign states of subject 12 … non-invasive determination of one or more temperatures of subject 12”; Para 0025; “A subject support structure may be a mattress, a bed, a pad, a blanket, a wrap, a pillow, an incubator, and/or other structure suitable to engage and/or support a subject 12 …”.
+With regard to Claim 1, Meftah discloses a temperature change monitoring system (Meftah, Para 0022; “FIG. 1A illustrates (a top-view of) measuring system 10 for non-invasive determination of one or more vital sign states of subject 12 … non-invasive determination of one or more temperatures of subject 12”; Para 0025; “A subject support structure may be a mattress, a bed, a pad, a blanket, a wrap, a pillow, an incubator, and/or other structure suitable to engage and/or support a subject 12 …”.
 The disclosed “wrap” and “pillow” can both be used to monitor the cervical vertebral area) comprising:

-an area processing unit (Meftah, Para 0042; “… processor 110 is configured to execute … one or more of a coupling module 111 …” ) using at least one pressure sensor (Meftah, Para 0028; “… coupling sensor(s) may include one or more magnetic field sensors, one or more pressure sensors and/or one or more capacitive sensors.”) and performs segmentation on recognition area to generate a plurality of segmented areas (Meftah, Para 0035; “FIG. 3A illustrates a temperature matrix 38 comprising of interconnected coupling sensors 16 ... comprise individual elements 40” The disclosed “matrix” is shown in Fig. 3A as cited below.
-With the matrix or grid arrangement, measurement in each element is performed independently, thus forming a plurality of segmented areas as claimed by Application);
+an area processing unit (Meftah, Para 0042; “… processor 110 is configured to execute … one or more of a coupling module 111 …” ) that determines whether an area is recognized using a pressure sensor (Meftah, Para 0005; “The coupling module is configured to determine coupling levels for individual ones of the vital sign sensors based on the coupling signals generated by the coupling sensors”; Para 0028; “… coupling sensor(s) may include one or more magnetic field sensors, one or more pressure sensors and/or one or more capacitive sensors.”) and performs segmentation on recognition area to generate a plurality of segmented areas (Meftah, Para 0035; “FIG. 3A illustrates a temperature matrix 38 comprising of interconnected coupling sensors 16 ... comprise individual elements 40” The disclosed “matrix” is shown in Fig. 3A as cited below.
+With the matrix or grid arrangement, measurement in each element is performed independently, thus forming a plurality of segmented areas as claimed by Application.
+Furthermore, information from coupling sensors can be segmented to identify different body parts of a subject, as in Para 0054; “… measuring system 10 may include one or more sensors configured to generate output signals conveying positional information of subject 12.
+Positional information of subject 12 may include information about the relative position of subject 12 (and/or one or more body parts of subject 12) as compared to one or more of measuring system 10 …”, with examples shown in Fig. 6);

-a temperature distribution analysis unit (map module 115) that measures a body temperature in the recognition area (Meftah, Para 0027; “Temperature sensor(s) 18 may be configured to generate output signals conveying temperatures of a subject”) using at least one temperature sensor (temperature sensors 18) and generates a temperature distribution map using the measurement results (Meftah, Para 0055; “… a temperature map of subject 12 based on temperatures determined by vital sign state determination module 112 and/or positional information of subject 12.”); and
+a temperature distribution analysis unit (map module 115) that measures a body temperature in the recognition area (Meftah, Para 0027; “Temperature sensor(s) 18 may be configured to generate output signals conveying temperatures of a subject”) using the at least one temperature sensor (temperature sensors 18) and generates a temperature distribution map using the measurement results (Meftah, Para 0055; “… a temperature map of subject 12 based on temperatures determined by vital sign state determination module 112 and/or positional information of subject 12.”),

 a body temperature change measurement unit (Meftah, Para 0059; “Tracking module 114 of system 10 in FIG. 2 may be further configured to track changes in one or more temperatures over time”) that derives a treatment effect by using the temperature distribution map (Meftah, Para 0061; “Determined temperatures (e.g. by vital sign state determination module 112) may be compared to one or more target temperatures and/or target temperature ranges”; Para 0062; “… responsive to a comparison between a target temperature and a corresponding determined temperature, control module 117 may be configured to increase or decrease a particular body part, organ, area, and/or region of subject 12.
 This may be referred to as heating or cooling, respectively.”
-This disclosure indicates that, by comparing the measured temperature to a target temperature, the effect of treatment (heating or cooling) is derived, and determines if more treatment is necessary).
+This disclosure indicates that, by comparing the measured temperature to a target temperature, the effect of treatment (heating or cooling) is derived, and determines if more treatment is necessary),

 Fig. 3A of Meftah